-One of the best parts of selling a home is that the closing process is way less stressful for the seller than it is for the buyer.
+One of the best parts of selling a home is closing time.
+The closing process is way less stressful for the seller than it is for the buyer.
 This is because there are fewer costs and responsibilities involved for the party giving up the property.

 However, while the costs are significantly less, they are not at zero.
 The seller is still responsible for a piece of the pie at closing.